White Pass & Yukon Route Railroad

 - The WP&YR was an early innovator in the field of inter-modal (ship-to-train-to-truck) transportation.
 Now a common method for delivering goods over long distances.

 - Operation as a commercial railway ceased in 1982 when low mineral prices crippled the mining industry.
-The WP&YR reinvented itself in 1988 when it opened as a seasonal tourist railway.
+The WP&YR reinvented itself in 1988 when it opened as a seasonal tourist railway and is now a popular Alaska shore excursion.